European leaders to shore up Ukraine’s Zelenskyy for DC talks with Trump

 The diplomatic focus now switches to Zelenskyy’s talks at the White House on Monday with the European leaders in tow.

-Secretary of State Marco Rubio said getting to a peace agreement would still take a lot of work.
+US Secretary of State Marco Rubio said getting to a peace agreement would still take a lot of work.

 “We’re not at the precipice of a peace agreement,” he said.
-“We made progress in the sense that we identified potential areas of agreement, but there remains some big areas of disagreement.
+“We made progress in the sense that we identified potential areas of agreement, but there remain some big areas of disagreement.
 So we’re still a long ways off.”

-Al Jazeera’s Hashem Ahelbarra, reporting from Brussels, said Ukraine and the EU were “walking a fine line” during the press conference.
+Al Jazeera’s Hashem Ahelbarra, reporting from Brussels, said Ukraine and the European Union were “walking a fine line” during the press conference.
 While attempting to show a united front, they were also mindful of avoiding any strong statements that could further upset the Trump administration.

-Zelenskyy and Von der Leyen where intentionally vague when asked about a ceasefire – which they had long cast a prerequisite for further talks – saying that terminology did not matter.
+Zelenskyy and von der Leyen were intentionally vague when asked about a ceasefire, which they had long cast as a prerequisite for further talks, saying that terminology did not matter.

 “They are waiting to hear what Trump is going to offer tomorrow in DC,” Ahelbarra said.